-I was awake and up in the living room before 7 a.m. this morning.
+I was awake and in the living room before 7 a.m.

-As we both were already awake and Sasha woke Badger up, we laced up our sneakers and headed toward the library.
+Since I was already awake, and once Sasha woke Badger up, we laced up our sneakers and headed toward the library.

-At that hour of the morning, we weren’t going to be interrupting anyone's church service.
+At that time in the morning, we didn’t have to worry about disturbing anyone’s church service.

-It wasn't really a good picture‑taking morning, but it was enjoyable to be out at that time.
+It wasn’t the best morning for taking pictures, but it was still nice to be out at that hour.

 It's so quiet and peaceful.